Online dating is a lot like selecting a flavor of ice cream—there are lots of choices, but one isn’t necessarily as good as the next.

 The key to success in both ice cream purchasing and online dating is to have an idea of what you want in advance.
 Sweet or salty (in both ice cream and people) is a matter of preference, so before you plunge into the realm of online dating, take stock of your own preferences.

-Project Evolove, a dating site that employs both Myers Briggs personality typing and an assessment of what it terms “dating instincts,” explains a common theory about which personality types are most compatible in dating.
-The gist of it is that Judgers should pair with Perceivers, Extraverts with Introverts, while Intuitives should stick with their own kind, as should Sensors.
+One common theory about which personality types are most compatible in dating suggests that Judgers should pair with Perceivers, Extraverts with Introverts, while Intuitives and Sensors should stick with their own kind.
 The Feeling/Thinking dimension is the one area in which mixing or matching is considered equally likely to result in success.
 Of course, these are not unbreakable rules, just some guidelines to get you thinking about what you are looking for.

 Idealists (NF) – These individuals might have careers in non-profits, counseling, teaching, writing, sociology, and other areas that allow them to employ their intuition, empathy, faith in humanity, and general cuddliness.
 Keep a look out for pictures of volunteer activities and a mention of the desire to gain a deeper understanding of themselves and others.